unyime1/termii-py/README.md

 ## Reporting a Security Vulnerability

-Please send a private mail to `lordunyime@gmail.com` if you discover any security vulnerability.
-I'll be happy to work with you on a fix.
+Security vulnerabilities are a serious concern.
+If you discover a potential security issue, please do not create a public issue report.
+Instead, use the confidential reporting feature provided by GitHub, ensuring the details remain private until a fix is released.
+You can find instructions on privately reporting vulnerabilities here: [Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability)